Author: Ron Graham

 Note —ANTIOCH: This is the Antioch in Syria north of Jerusalem.
 It was where the second church of Christ was established.

 Peter said of the name "Christian" that we "glorify God in this name" (1Peter 4:16).
-Why not be just to be simply Christians?
+Why not be satisfied to be no more than simply Christians?

 4 A Name of Distinction